 And the kids’ education…

 This is one super easy thing because we believe that kids learn naturally.
 We’ve been homeschooling for a long time now (4 years) and we think we’re doing pretty well.
-In NZ, they learned about nature, the native birds, evolution and wildlife just by being in contact with it.
-In Japan, the boys learned to read Japanese (even though they don’t understand what they read) just by looking at signs, books, movies and stores.
+In NZ, they learned about nature, the native birds, evolution, and wildlife just by being in contact with it.
+In Japan, the boys learned to read Japanese (even though they don’t understand what they read) just by looking at signs, books, movies, and stores.
 They also learned a few Japanese etiquette things they had no idea about.
 In Brazil, they’re reading Brazilian comics all the time, and they’re now improving their vocabulary and writing skills.

 Traveling is just an amazing learning opportunity because they have the chance to experience things, rather than just reading or hearing about them.
 It was great seeing an active geyser and a Maori Village, being in a Japanese Castle, seeing, holding and throwing a real ninja star.

-They also are learning a great deal in Geography and History everywhere.
+They also are learning a great deal about Geography and History everywhere.
 We also read to them, tell them facts, instigate their curiosity, buy them books, look at maps, share with them all we can, we watch movies, listen to music, draw, paint, build, walk, run, play, swim.
 We cook, clean, do laundry, sew, and everything we do, we try to get them involved.